 S. No. LERI FACTOR LERI ANALYSIS OF THE LEGAL EDUCATION IN PAKISTAN GAP ANALYSIS jurisdictions and those that are accorded recognition by foreign institutions are successful only after stringent review by a foreign institute. • Thus with little or no value on the larger scale for students in their future studies abroad or seeking employment abroad.
 4.4 Recognition frameworks and networks: Institutions providing legal education participate in national, regional and international quality assurance and recognition networks, and their participation is facilitated and monitored by the entity in charge of regulating institutions providing legal education.
 The legal framework does not require that law college administrators participate in national, regional and international quality assurance and recognition networks.
 Legal institutions in Pakistan do not participate in any such networks nor is it a requirement.
-5 Faculty Q ualifications and Conditions of f Employment 5.1 Faculty qualifications: Law faculty possess • The PBC under the Affiliation Rules has the • Minimum requirements for teachers are not
+5 Faculty Qualifications and Conditions of Employment 5.1 Faculty qualifications: Law faculty possess • The PBC under the Affiliation Rules has the Minimum requirements for teachers are not

-S. No. LERI FACTOR LERI ANALYSIS OF THE LEGAL EDUCATION IN PAKISTAN GAP ANALYSIS requisite knowledge and competence in their subjects to provide a quality education to students, as evidenced by degrees held, scholarly publications, practical experience as well as strong teaching skills. following requirements regarding faculty members and teachers: full time faculty members have at least two full time teachers with academic qualifications and experience as prescribed by the Law college; Full time faculty members deliver at least 25% of the total lectures delivered during the academic year.
-The part - time teachers teaching LLB should be Barristers at law or hold equivalent qualification with minimum 5 years standing at the Bar. strictly enforced by law colleges nor are violations of the same noticed by the regulators.
+S. No. LERI FACTOR LERI ANALYSIS OF THE LEGAL EDUCATION IN PAKISTAN GAP ANALYSIS requisite knowledge and competence in their subjects to provide a quality education to students, as evidenced by degrees held, scholarly publications, practical experience as well as strong teaching skills. following requirement regarding faculty member and teacher full time faculty members have at least two full time teachers with academ qualifications are experience as prescribed by the Law college; • Full time faculty members deliver at least 25% of the total lectures deliver during the academic year. • The part - time teachers teaching LLB should leading LLB should leading at law or her equivalent qualification with minimum 5 years standing at the Bar. colleges nor are violations of the same noticed by the regulators.
 No provisions for hiring and qualification of law teachers have been prescribed in the 2015 Rules, thus there are no minimum requirements for faculty members teaching at law colleges.
 For part time teachers, the rules do not define or explain the equivalent qualification of a Barrister at law.
-5.2 Hiring, promotion and tenure: Faculty hiring, promotion and granting of tenure, or its equivalent, are based on rigorous, fair, uniform and transparent criteria and procedures, with a process for seeking No fair, uniform and transparent criteria and procedures for hiring, promoting and granting tenure to law faculty.
-No requirement or criteria or procedures for hiring, promotion and granting of tenure, or its equivalent nor is there a process for seeking appeal or review of adverse decisions.
+5.2 Hiring, promotion and tenure: Faculty hiring, promotion and granting of tenure, or its equivalent, are based on rigorous, fair, uniform and transparent criteria and procedures, with a process for seeking No fair, uniform and transparent criteria and procedures for hiring promoting and granting tenure to law faculty. criteria or procedures for hiring, promotion and

 S. No. LERI FACTOR LERI ANALYSIS OF THE LEGAL EDUCATION IN PAKISTAN GAP ANALYSIS appeal or review of adverse decisions.
 5.3 Faculty compensation: Compensation for law faculty is set at an appropriate level to provide a reasonable standard of living in order to attract and retain qualified, dedicated and ethical faculty who are able to devote their time to teaching, research and public service.
-There are no set requirements for salary packages to law teachers.
-As most teachers are part time or contract, there is little focus on minimum payments with any scales with regards to experience etc. Law colleges offer inadequate salary packagers to law teachers, and more or less are devoid of engaged, full-time research-driven academics.
-5.4 Academic freedom and freedom of association for law faculty: Institutions providing legal education and individual law faculty members enjoy academic freedom, are encouraged to engage in research, are not punished for holding positions relating to academic debate, research or public service, and have the • There is little focus on research, academic debate etc. Thus, there has been little debate or discussion on academic freedom or freedom of association apart from a few individual incidents.
-There has been little investment on law faculty, thus little discussion accorded to any academic freedom or encouragement of research etc. Supreme Court of Pakistan (Pakistan Bar Council v Federal Government of Pakistan (PLD 007 SC 394)noted that commercial considerations triumph over pursuit of knowledge and academic
+There are no serequirements for salar packages to law teacher.
+As most teachers are partime or contract, there little focus on minimum payments with any scale with regards to experience etc. y inadequate salary s. packagers to law teachers, and more or less are devoid of engaged, full-time research-driven 5.4 Academic freedom and freedom of association for law faculty: Institutions providing legal education and individual law faculty members enjoy academic freedom, are encouraged to engage in research, are not punished for holding positions relating to academic debate, research or public service, and have the There is little focus of research, academic debate etc. Thus, there has been little debate or discussion on academic freedom of association apart from a few individual incidents. e investment on law faculty, n thus little discussion n accorded to any or academic freedom or encouragement of